XingyuJinTI/Two-view-3D-construction/README.md

 # Two View 3D construction

 ## Fork from https://github.com/xiumingzhang/GenRe-ShapeHD
-In order to extend the MarrNet architecture to take twoviews of the same object as input, we maintain the archi-tecture of 2.5D sketch estimator and modify 3D shape es-timator to be able to input the two stacked 2.5D sketches.
+In order to extend the MarrNet architecture to take two views of the same object as input, we maintain the architecture of 2.5D sketch estimator and modify 3D shape estimator to be able to input the two stacked 2.5D sketches.
 Several fusion strategies are experimented.

 ## Environment Setup